sheamunion/snitching-on-sinatra/part1.md

 11:33:01 [rerun] Watching . for **/*.{rb,js,coffee,css,scss,sass,erb,html,haml,ru,yml,slim,md} using Darwin adapter
 ```

-*Note: Rerun takes less than a second to reload the server, but if you change a
+> :flashlight: *Rerun takes less than a second to reload the server, but if you
-file and immediately refresh the page, you may need to reload your browser again
+> change a file and immediately refresh the page, you may need to reload your
-to see your changes reflected.*
+> browser again to see your changes reflected.*

 # URL Parameters
 As developers, we frequently need to receive information from the user of our